Ring Doorbell Comparison: Which One Should You Buy?

 Depending on the area at your front door, choosing the wrong field of view could limit how useful your video doorbell is.
 If your front door is recessed, like many apartment doors, then a flat-mounted doorbell with a narrower field of view is fine.

-But if you have a larger front porch or area you want your camera to cover, you might want to consider Ring doorbell options with mounting wedges, like the Ring 4.
+But if you have a larger front porch or area you want your camera to cover, you might want to consider Ring doorbell options with mounting wedges.
+You can always buy wedges separately, too.

 Power source